studiorack/studiorack-registry/README.md

 ## How it works

 The StudioRack Registry uses GitHub as a source of truth for plugins.
-We search the Github API for topic `studiosrack-plugin`:
+We search the GitHub API for topic `studiosrack-plugin`:

     https://api.github.com/search/repositories?q=topic:studiorack-plugin+fork:true